cgwire/kitsu/getting-started-production/README.md

 ![Create a new employee](../img/getting-started/create_employee.png)

-* **CG artist**: only see the productions if they are on ther team.
+* **CG artist**: only see the productions if they are on the team.
-They can navigate through all the production, but **can't add a comment on a task if they are not assigned to it**.
+They can navigate through the production, but **can't add a comment on a task if they are not assigned to it**.
-* **Supervisor**: only see the productions if they are on their team.
+* **Supervisor**: only see the productions if they are on the team.
-They can navigate through all the production and **are allow to add comments to all the tasks**, even if they are not assigned.
+They can navigate through the production and **are allow to add comments to all the tasks**, even if they are not assigned.
-* **Client**: only see the productions if they are on their team.
+* **Client**: only see the productions if they are on the team.
 They can navigate through all the production. **They can't have access to the status tasks page**.
 * **Administrator**: They can navigate through all the production (even the closed),